jdlib/deepdive/UserGuide.md

 ```

 These two calls of `expectThat` return a `deepdive.actual.lang.StringActual` and a `deepdive.actual.util.MapActual`
-which provide type specific assertion methods.
+object which provide type specific assertion methods.
 Both are derived from `deepdive.actual.Actual`.
 But given the factory methods in `ExpectThat` you will rarely need to create an `Actual` object by yourself.